matthewblain/crosstowntrail-web/cue-sheets/roundabout-clockwise.md

 * At the top, continue clockwise along large green lawn.
 Bear left to follow Innes Court (no sign) for one block.
 * Turn left on Coleman, which flows into Kirkwood.
 * Turn left on La Salle, right on Earl, and left on Kirkwood, which flows into Kiska.
 * Cross Ingalls and turn right.
-Turn left on Northridge, then left on Espanola.
+Turn left on Rosie Lee, then left on Espanola.
 * Turn right on Matthew and continue on path to arrive at Shoreview Park.
 Turn left on Lillian and then right on Beatrice.
 At cul-de-sac, continue on path as it merges with community facility driveway on right.
 * At La Salle, ascend stairs on right to Hilltop Park (**restrooms**).
 Circle counter-clockwise around park, continuing along Whitney Young Circle at park’s edge.
 Re-enter park at the left, just before Newcomb.
 With playground on left, continue down ramp to La Salle.
 * Cross La Salle (caution; no crosswalk) and continue down Garlington, picking up path at its end behind fenced recycling area, and into Adam Rodgers Park (restrooms).